Sharon Coates Music

 Sharon Coates is a prolific singer-songwriter, residing in Upstate New York.

 Sharon’s music explores the depth of the world around her, sometimes with a wry sense of humor.
-The result being fun and deeply interesting songs that expose a mixture of rock styles.
-You will find universal and timely themes such as the passage of time, evolution, diversity, social issues and making the best of the challenges of living in a somewhat difficult time.
+She often focuses on topics of social justice & individual empowerment.
+You’ll also find universal themes such as the passage of time, diversity, social issues and making the best of the challenges of life.

 some highlights: